AlgoMaster Logo

 First, we define a common interface that all shipping strategies must implement:

 This interface is simple and focused.
 Every strategy takes an order and returns a cost.
-The interface says nothing about how the cost is calculated.
+The interface says nothing about how the cost is calculated, and that is the whole point.

 Step 2: Implement Concrete Strategies